cguttweb/nuxt-portfolio-blog/content/posts/2023-05-01-further-codecademy-update.md

 5. JavaScript: Arrays, Loops, and Objects - 75% complete
 6. Building Interactive JavaScript Websites
 7. Intermediate JavaScript
-8. Learn the Command Line- I am currently working my way through this section
+8. Learn the Command Line- I am currently working my way through this section I know some basics but keen to improve this
 9. Learn Git & GitHub - started WIP

 Full Stack path covers the following much of which links in with the web development path listed above.
 Overall I am 23% through this path.